singnet/opencog-services/README.md

 foo bar
 ```

-The command line above is requesting the the execution of the service `Echo`,
+The command line above is requesting the execution of the service `Echo`,
 passing two arguments `foo` and `bar`.
 The service just echoes the passed input.

 The keyword `sync` before the service name sates that the call should be